lindsayesterman/river-clubs-server/README.md

 # River Clubs Server

-River Clubs is a directory of all Spanish Rivers' Clubs' information.
+River Clubs is a directory of all Spanish River's Clubs' information.
 Club leadership can post meeting times, meeting places, club members, a club description, etc. on the page.

 These docs describe how to use the [River Clubs](https://river-clubs.vercel.app) API.